 Varada (Boon-Granting) Mudra

-This mudra symbolizes charity, compassion and boon-granting.
+In Buddhism, this mudra symbolizes charity, compassion and boon-granting.
 It is the mudra of the accomplishment of the wish to devote oneself to human salvation.
 It is nearly always made with the left hand, and can be made with the arm hanging naturally at the side of the body, the palm of the open hand facing forward, and the fingers extended.

 The five extended fingers in this mudra symbolize the following five perfections: